 Jenday Conure Overview

 The Jenday or Jandaya Conure prefers the wooded areas of northeastern Brazil.
-Its alternative name means “small parrot,” which is an appropriate description of this colorful bird.
+Their alternative name means “small parrot,” which is an appropriate description of this colorful bird.
 Like many avian species, the Jenday Conure became a popular pet because of the illegal capture and trade of these animals.
 The government passed the Brazil Wildlife Protection Act in 1967 to protect this bird and many other animals affected by the pet trade.

 The Jenday Conure occupies a relatively large range in their native land.
 They are a social bird that prefers to live in flocks.
 The International Union for Conservation of Nature (IUCN) lists the Jenday Conure as a species of least concern.
-Nevertheless, many states require a Certificate of Veterinary Inspection (CVI) or other documentation if you move into a new place with an exotic bird, including:
+Nevertheless, if you move into a new place with an exotic bird, many states require a Certificate of Veterinary Inspection or other documentation, including:

 We suggest that you do your homework before moving to a new state.
-Restrictions often apply to dogs and cats, too.
+Restrictions often apply to dogs and cats too.

 Personality / Character

-The social nature of the Jenday Conure makes this bird an excellent choice for a pet—as long as you have the time to spend interacting with it.
+The social nature of the Jenday Conure makes this bird an excellent choice for a pet—as long as you have the time to spend interacting with them.
 That’s especially true if you only have one bird.
 Remember that they typically live in flocks, making this trait a hard-wired one.

 A Jenday Conure needs a larger cage than you’d get for a Budgerigar or Canary.
-We recommend getting one that is at least 3’L x 2’W x 2’H. That will give your pet enough room to stretch its wings without injuring them.
+We recommend getting one that is at least 3’L x 2’W x 2’H. That will give your pet enough room to stretch their wings without injuring them.

 Health & Care

-Social interaction is also vital to your Jenday Conure’s health.
+Social interaction is vital to your Jenday Conure’s health.
 A neglected pet often develops bad habits, such as chewing, screaming, or even feather plucking.
 It’s another reason that toys are essential.
 Overall, Jenday Conures are relatively healthy animals, provided that you feed them a nutritious diet.